Couch to Half Marathon: 12-Week Training Program, Nutrition & Tips

 Nutrition

-By week three, your body might be telling you what it wants and needs, meaning you might be super hungry.
+This week, your body is probably telling you what it wants and needs.
+Namely, you might be super hungry.
 You’re burning a lot of calories and you have to make sure you are addressing your hunger needs.

 Meal and Snack Ideas